【Mavem】Maven基础教程

 click on the spectifc version and copy it to the dependencies tag

-Here is use junit
+Here is use junit as example

 <dependencies>